henkoch/cs2_server/README.md

 * TODO can I use this command to switch mode? `map <mapname> survival`
   * changelevel dz_blacksite survival

+* You can mix rescue and demolition, but not arms race.

 ### Parameters of interest

 * mp_maxrounds
+  * 5 ?
+  * set the win limit to the same
 * mp_friendlyfire
 * mp_roundtime
 * mp_timelimit